Tribal art > African mask > Lwalwa mask

 Watch the video

-It is near the Kasai River that the Lwalwa live, between Angola and Zaire.
-Having historically had a matrilineal society, the Lwalwa, after undergoing the Luba and Songye influence, adopted a patrilineal system within their rudimentary political and social organization.
+The Lwalwa live near the Kasai River, between Angola and Zaire.
+Historically having a matrilineal society, the Lwalwa after having been influenced by Luba and Songye, adopted a patrilineal system within their rudimentary political and social organization.

-These masks, appearing at night in order to preserve the women, are displayed or worn during initiation ceremonies, or to appease the spirits after an unsuccessful hunt.
+These masks, appearing at night to protect women, are exhibited or worn during initiation ceremonies, or to appease the spirits after an unsuccessful hunt.

 This item is sold with its certificate of authenticity